cms-analysis/HiggsAnalysis-CombinedLimit/docs/what_combine_does/model_and_likelihood.md

 $$ \mathcal{M} = \{ m_{c1}(\vec{\mu},\vec{\theta}), m_{c2}(\vec{\mu},\vec{\theta}), ..., m_{cN}(\vec{\mu},\vec{\theta}) \} $$

-Combine provides tools and interfaces for defining the model as arbitrary functions of the input parameters.
+Combine provides tools and interfaces for defining the model as pre-defined or user-defined functions of the input parameters.
 In practice, however, there are a number of most commonly used functional forms which define how the expected events depend on the model parameters.
 These are discussed in detail in the context of the full likelihood below.